Dean Macpherson

 Dean William Macpherson (born 2 February 1985) is a South African politician who is currently serving as Minister of Public Works and Infrastructure since June 2024.
 He is a Member of Parliament for the Democratic Alliance and Provincial Chairperson in KwaZulu-Natal.
-Macpherson is from Durban, KwaZulu-Natal and currently resides in Umhlanga.
+Macpherson is from Durban, KwaZulu-Natal and currently resides in uMhlanga, just north of Durban.

 Early life

-Macpherson grew up in Umhlanga, Durban.
+Macpherson grew up in Umhlanga, KwaZulu-Natal.
 His father, Rory Macpherson, immigrated from England in 1968, whereafter he was a councillor for the Democratic Alliance for Umhlanga.
 His mother Kerry Macpherson died suddenly of a brain aneurysm in 1999, when he was 14 years old.

 He schooled at Crawford College La Lucia where he attained a National Senior Certificate, and has spoken publicly about how he was bullied.

 Political career

 Macpherson has been a public representative since 2009, and served his first full term in the National Assembly from 2014 to 2019 and was re-elected to the National Assembly on 8 May 2019 to begin his second term.

 From 2009 to 2014, Macpherson was the elected Ward Councillor for Durban North in the eThekwini Municipality where he served as the Chief Whip of the party until 2013.

 He was the Shadow Deputy Minister for Trade and Industry from 2014 to 2017 before being promoted to Shadow Minister for Trade and Industry from 2017 to 2019.
 During this time, he piloted two Private Members’ Bills.

 In 2020, he had a 64% committee attendance rate as a Member of Parliament (30 meetings out of 47).